^Above clockwise, Dave Lane, Ben Glover, Jordan Singh, Chris Bregg and Jade Webb (Just seen). Right, Ben Glover and Jordan Singh.

 Ranjit also delivered a thought provoking brand management presentation, where the entrepreneurs were asked to talk about how they perceived different brands and the power of a brand.
 For example, the Apple logo was recognised by all because its brand is so powerful and marketing of the apple products has been ongoing for years.
 Other factors including the type of products they offer and the customer service experience are big drivers of a powerful brand.

-The session was also being filmed by– Simon is currently collating photographs and video shots for a short film for DISE.
+The workshop was also being filmed by Simon from, who was collating photographs and video shots for the DISE promotional video.

-You can check what Reel Eyes are up to on theirpage.
+Follow what Reel Eyes Films are up to on theirpage.